Smart Contracts

 Smart contracts consist of on-chain and off-chain components:

-• The on-chain component (validator-script) is a script used to validate that each transaction containing any value locked by the script (UTXOs residing on the script's address) conforms to the rules of the contract.
-Specialized tools and languages are required for creating these scripts.
+- The on-chain component (validator-script) is a script used to validate that each transaction containing any value locked by the script (UTXOs residing on the script's address) conforms to the rules of the contract.
+Specialised tools and languages are required for creating these scripts.

 Important to note here is that smart contracts heavily rely on the datum attached to a UTXO, using it as part of the contract instance "state" to be used in further transactions.
 If no datum is attached to a UTXO residing on the contract's address, it can end up being locked there forever.